6 Minute Read

 Hiking and Walking

-One of the best ways to welcome fall is by stepping out into nature and hiking through leaf-fallen trails so that you can smell the fresh, crisp fall air, feel the temperature begin to cool down, and see the colors change from bright, beautiful yellow to deep crimson right before your eyes.
+One of the best ways to celebrate fall is by stepping out into nature and hiking through leaf-fallen trails, where you can breathe in the crisp air, feel the gentle drop in temperature, and watch the landscape transform from vibrant golds to deep crimson hues before your eyes.

 Mica Mine Trail, Bangs Canyon